dmis-lab/CVRR/README.md

 The evaluator saves raw JSONL predictions and aggregate JSON summaries.

+For sharded evaluation, use the same checkpoint and settings for every shard.
+Once all shards finish, concatenate each benchmark's raw `<benchmark>.predictions.jsonl` records and compute the final scores with `cvrr.benchmarks.summarize`.
+For MMVP, verify exactly 300 records with unique question IDs (1–300), then calculate Pair accuracy from the merged records.
+Do not average shard Pair scores.

 ### Step 4: Export a Hugging Face Checkpoint

 Convert a full training checkpoint into a clean Hugging Face directory: